 In 1965 Guy Schraenen founded the GALERIE KONTAKT in Antwerp, which existed until 1978.
 In the beginning, the program was aimed to the field of Lyrical Abstraction and Constructivism.
 The gallery presented: Eduard Bal, Bram Bogart, Jean Degottex, Lucio Fontana, Jef Geys, René Guiette, Paul Van Hoeydonck, Georges Mathieu, Vantangerloo etc. Later the program shifted to activities related to the new avant-garde movements such as visual poetry, sound poetry, sound art, conceptual art, Fluxus, mail art and artists' books.

-In 1973 Guy Schraenen founded the publishing house GUY SCHRAENEN ÉDITEUR (Antwerp/Paris).
-Until 1978, he published artists' books, magazines, catalogues, ephemera, postcards, multiples, posters, records and films.
-The affiliated PRINTING WORKSHOP functioned as a very early artist residence where artists were invited to explore, conceive and realize, among others, silkscreens, small offset publications and mimeographed works.
+In order to broaden the audience of the gallery by means of multiplication and distribution possibilities Guy Schraenen founded the publishing house GUY SCHRAENEN ÉDITEUR in 1973.
+It was situated in Antwerp, but equally active in Paris.
+From the beginning on it was important to him to release artworks which are not only based on image and text, but also on sound.
+Until 1978, he published artists' books, magazines, catalogues, postcards, multiples, posters, records and films in close collaborations with the artists who had complete freedom to conceive and produce their work.
+The affiliated PRINTING WORKSHOP served as a very early artist residence where artists were invited to explore, conceive and realize, among others, silkscreens, small offset publications and mimeographed works.
 For many artists it was the occasion to publish a book for the first time.
 Among the artists who collaborated with Guy Schraenen were Eduard Bal, Bram Bogard, Ulises Carrión, Lourdes Castro, Henri Chopin, Jean Degottex, Mirtha Dermisache, Peter Downsbrough, François Dufrêne, Brion Gysin, Bernard Heidsieck, Françoise Janicot, Jiří Kolář, Bernard Villers and many others.

 Since many years Guy Schraenen is also responsible for the collections and exhibitions of artists’ publications in the FUNDAÇÃO DE SERRALVES in Porto, the MUSEU D'ART CONTEMPORANI DE BARCELONA (MACBA), the MUSEO REINA SOFIA in Madrid, the INTERNATIONAL CENTRE OF GRAPHIC ARTS (mglc) in Ljubljana and other institutions.